lmitechnologies/Gadget_Inspection_Template/pipeline/how-to.md

 ```

 ## Step 2: Boilerplate and Initialization
-Start with the basic class structure.
+With your configuration set, you can now start writing the Python code.
 Import necessary libraries, define your class inheriting from `Base`, and implement `__init__`.
 Some helpful utility functions are imported from the LMI AI Solutions (AIS) repository: https://github.com/lmitechnologies/LMI_AI_Solutions.

 ```python
 import logging